PrabhjotKaur172/manager-live-search/manager-live-search/README.md

 k.
 I have also implemented onSelectingManager method in 'AppComponent'.
 This method is called, if the user navigates inside the managers list and selects a manager name by clicking on it.
 This method calls a method onSelection of 'InputSearchComponent' which is used to update the manager name in the input field and then emits showAllManagersData event to hide the available managers list.

 l.
 Lastly, I have used ngOnDestroy method in both the components to cancel all the subscriptions to avoid memory leaks.

+5. Test Cases :
+I have written two test cases for appComponent.
+      1. "populated manager list in the dropdown when a user clicked the input field" : This test case means that, if a user clicks on input field, the manager list gets data, which is happening on init of the appComponent.
+To implement this test case, I have created a stub of managerService called app-stubs.service.mock.ts.
+This mock service will provide me the same data.
+Hence, I am not calling real service.
+I am calling mockservice to get list of managers.
+So the test case expects length of managers to be greater than 0, once the user clicks on the input field.

+      2. 'populated input field when a manager name is selected in the dropdown list' : This test case is testing if a user clicks on input field, then selects a name from the list, then then input field should be populated with that selected name.
+This test is also running successfully.
+First, I am clicking input field of InputSearchComponent.
+Then, I am finding select element from appComponent html, adding value of first option to the select element.
+Lastly, I am using dispatchEvent so that component detects changes in select element.
+At the end, I am assigning this vale to the input field and checking if this input field is matching the static value which I provided in the test case or not.